ihcsim/go-soundex/README.md

 1. Navigate to `http://localhost:7000/testsuite` to view a list of names and their respective soundex value.
 1. Soundex value of specific name can be determined by specifying the name as a query parameter like this `http://localhost:7000?name=john`.

+## LICENSE

+This project is under Apache v2 License.
+See the [LICENSE](LICENSE) file for the full license text.